 THE INTEGRAL CINEMA PROJECT is a Research, Production, and Educational Initiative Exploring the Application of Integral Theory for Cinematic Arts Theory and Practice.

 MISSION AND PURPOSE

-The mission and purpose of the Integral Cinema Project is to develop and test a comprehensive model for Integral cinematic media theory, development, production, and distribution through the creation of a series of short cinematic experiments, and a full-length integrally-informed transmedia project with content delivered across feature, TV, web, mobile, and interactive platforms.
+The mission and purpose of the Integral Cinema Project is to develop and test a comprehensive model for Integral cinematic arts theory, development, production, and distribution through the creation of a series of short cinematic experiments, and a full-length integrally-informed transmedia project with content delivered across feature, TV, web, mobile, and interactive platforms.
 This research endeavor will be documented in a digital video documentary, and the results disseminated through various publications, media, and educational workshops.